CasonL/PitchIQ/docs/README.md

 - `full_name`: Complete full name
 - `used_at`: Timestamp when the name was used

+### Email Signup Database

+The database schema for email signups, used for collecting data for user profiles and a planned ambitious project, is managed using DBeaver.
+This ensures a clear and organized structure for this critical data.

 ### Running Migration

 #### In Windows PowerShell: